quicwg/ops-drafts/draft-ietf-quic-applicability.md

 STOP_SENDING or RESET_STREAM.
 Cancelling some streams results in the connection being terminated in some protocols.

+# Stream Limit Commitments

+QUIC endpoints can manage the cumulative maximum number of streams they would allow to be opened using the MAX_STREAMS frame, but there is no mechanism to reduce the value.
+An application that uses QUIC might commit to a number of openable streams but require the connection to be closed (for example, a scheduled maintenance period).
+Depending on how an application uses QUIC streams, abrupt closure of actively used streams may be undesireable or detrimental.
+In contrast, waiting for an endpoint to exhaust the advertised limit may not suit application or operational needs.
+Applications using QUIC can use conservative stream limits and run to completion before enacting an immediate close.
+Alternatively, a graceful close mechanism can be used to communicate the intention to explicitly close the connection at some future point.

 # Packetization and Latency

 QUIC exposes an interface that provides multiple streams to the application;